Codecademy/docs/content/ruby/concepts/user-input/user-input.md

 ---
-Title: 'User Input'
+Title: "User Input"
 Description: 'In Ruby, user input is made possible by the #gets method.
 During the executing of a Ruby program, when a line with the #gets method is read, the terminal is primed for input from the user.
 The input is returned as a string type after the #gets method is finished. rb name = gets puts "My name is #{name}!"
 The output would be: '
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Input'
+  - "Input"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'learn-ruby'
+  - "learn-ruby"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 In Ruby, user input is made possible by the `#gets` method.
 During the executing of a Ruby program, when a line with the `#gets` method is read, the terminal is primed for input from the user.
 The input is returned as a string type after the `#gets` method is finished.